Mount Sinai School, Ramnagar: Overview

-Mount Sinai Schoo was founded by P. K. Benjamin and his wife Shashi Benjamin on 1 August 1994.
+Mount Sinai School was founded by P. K. Benjamin and his wife Shashi Benjamin on 1 August 1994.
 It is run and managed by the Christian Community.
 The school is affiliated to the Council for the Indian School Certificate Examinations, New Delhi.
 The school is run under the management of the Mount Sinai School Society, registered under the Societies Registration Act XXI of 1860.